webdigga/divorce-coach/src/homepageSpiel/intro-text.md

   Whether you're driven by a passion for helping others navigate the challenges of divorce or seeking to capitalise on the growing demand for specialized coaching services, Divorce Coaching Accreditations provides the comprehensive training and support you need to thrive in this rewarding and impactful field.

+  It’s also been a lifeline for those navigating **Life After Divorce**, providing real purpose and the opportunity to help others.
+Join a large global community with buddy coaching, where you can practice your skills while learning and growing together.
 ---